 5. Circle back with the employee post-dispute resolution to check their well-being and status.

-After a resolution is reached with an employee, the company must not make the mistake of failing to follow up with the employee to make sure that the resolution “worked” or “sticks.”
+After a resolution is with an employee, the company must not make the mistake of failing to follow up with the employee to make sure that the resolution “worked” or “sticks.”
 Even though a resolution may have been agreed upon, signed and implemented, if the solution does not fully and sufficiently address the problem – or a new problem has evolved – the company needs to know and deal with the situation.
 Otherwise, the mediation result will not be useful and the company could still end up in litigation with the employee.

 Your company does not need to sit on the sidelines and wait for an employee to sue for employment-related complaints.
-If you implement these five steps, your company will be on its way to preventing an employee dispute from spiraling its way into court.
+If you implement these five steps, your company will be on its way to preventing an employee dispute spiraling its way into court.